gregpalmr/alluxio-on-emr/README.md

      hive> ALTER TABLE <my table> SET LOCATION "alluxio://<emr master node ip address>:19994/user/hive/warehouse/<my table dir>";

-Create a Hive table that points to the Alluxio (S3) data set.
+To simulate this, create a Hive table that points to the Alluxio (S3) data set.
 After downloading the hive SQL script, you will notice that it does not point to HDFS or S3 directly, instead it references the Alluxio file system like this:

      CREATE EXTERNAL TABLE IF NOT EXISTS store_sales ( ...